What foods are best cooked in a smoker?

 Yes, smoking can be a healthy cooking method if done correctly.
 It retains nutrients and enhances flavors without added fats.
 However, moderation is key to minimizing exposure to potentially harmful compounds.

-What’s the easiest food to smoke?
+What’s the most straightforward food to smoke?

 Cooking times vary based on the food and smoker type.
 For example, a brisket can take 10-12 hours, while chicken thighs may take just 2-3 hours.